Noah2610/LD45-WorkingTitle/DESIGN.md

     Gives the player a single sprite.
   - `AddAnimatedSprite`
     Gives the player its full set of animations (idle, walking, jumping, etc.).
+  - `AddEnemySprite`
+    Adds full animations to all enemies.
   - `SetSong1`
     Play first song.
   - `SetSong2`